insightsengineering/cards/tests/testthat/_snaps/apply_fmt_fn.new.md

       apply_fmt_fn(dplyr::mutate(ard_fmt_checks, fmt_fn = list(1L, -1L)))
     Condition
       Error in `dplyr::mutate()`:
-      i In argument: `stat_fmt = map2(...)`.
+      i In argument: `stat_fmt = pmap(...)`.
       Caused by error:
       !
-The value -1 supplied for `fmt_fn` cannot be applied to `stat`.
+The value -1 supplied for `fmt_fn` cannot be applied to the value 6.0269480520891 for the statistic "sd" .
 Formatting functions/aliases must be a function, a non-negative integer, or a formatting string, e.g. "xx.x".

 ---